A Cavity-Enhanced Spectroscopist's Lens on Molecular Polaritons: Linear Cavity Spectroscopy Under Strong Light-Matter Coupling

 \section{Linear Cavity Spectroscopy Under Strong Light-Matter Coupling}

-We have now motivated how heightened light-matter interactions inside an optical cavity can enhance absorption of light.
-Strongly absorbing intracavity molecules can both attenuate the intensity of light transmitted through the cavity and shift the resonant frequencies of cavity modes.
-We can invoke these same phenomena to describe the strong light-matter coupling regime and the formation of polaritons.
-In particular, sufficiently large peaks in $\alpha(\tilde\nu)$ result in highly dispersive derivative lineshapes in $n(\tilde\nu)$ and cause drastic changes to the cavity resonance conditions.
+We have now motivated how heightened light-matter interactions mediated by an optical cavity can enhance the absorption of light.
+Strongly-absorbing intracavity molecules can both attenuate the intensity of light transmitted through the cavity and shift the resonant frequencies of cavity modes.
+We will invoke these same phenomena to describe the strong light-matter coupling regime and the formation of polaritons.
+In particular, sufficiently large peaks in $\alpha(\tilde\nu)$ result in highly dispersive derivative lineshapes in $n(\tilde\nu)$ that cause drastic changes to the cavity resonance conditions.
 We can understand the new spectral features that emerge under these conditions as polaritons.
-We will now examine the linear spectroscopy of strongly-coupled systems in this context.
+We now examine the linear spectroscopy of strongly-coupled systems in this context.